gangdao2013/elevator-actors-caf/README.md

 CAF uses a lot of C++ template meta-programming (see the CAF docs & code for why).
 This will commonly lead to much frustration when you are starting programming with CAF, for example, a seemingly innocuous error in your CAF code (not reported in the editor) will result in a compiler error several levels deep in some obscure CAF header file.
 If this happens to you, don't rely on the error code reported in the Visual Studio error window - best place to start is by carefully tracing the compilation backwards through the output window until you come upon your source file immediately before all the CAF source; most likely that's where the problem will be.
 Check for const refs, wrong actor types, wrong message tuple types, etc.

-### License
+## License

-See the [LICENSE](LICENSE.md) file for license rights and limitations (MIT + Nice lunch for me if you use the code in a commercial product.
+See the (LICENSE.md) file for license rights and limitations (+ Nice lunch for me if you use the code in a commercial product.
 That's fair enough isn't it?).